marcelina-hasiak/cyber-market/readme.md

 # Features to add in the future
 - and what shoudn't I add....

 # ATTENTION!
 Access to hidden account revealed below
 1) Press the `I'M THE CUSTOMER` button.
 2) Leave the email-adress empty and type the password (which is hidden in moveable banner- it's the stand number where the flowers and other things are sold) - 697

+# How to use it ?
+Download locally project and then type `npm install`.
+Now you're able to use one of these script below:
+- `npm run start` to start devserver and watch sass changes
+- `npm run compile:sass` to compile sass to css
+- `npm run build:css` to compile sass, add prefixes and compress css